 Wausau Community Development Authority

-Wausau Community Development Authority is a Public Housing Agency in Wausau, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of April 5th, 2020, Wausau Community Development Authority has 1 waiting lists that are open now or opening soon.
+Wausau Community Development Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 8th, 2020, Wausau Community Development Authority has 1 waiting lists that are open now or opening soon.

 The Scattered Sites Public Housing Waiting List is open indefinitely.